Education Fellowships

 • Strong problem-solving skills with the ability to organize ideas and information quickly,

-• Demonstrated ability to independently to manage long-term projects and complete assignments on time,
+• Demonstrated ability to independently manage long-term projects and complete assignments on time,

 • Desire to work both collaboratively and independently on a wide range of projects,